 London Interbank offered, or LIBO, rate plus (A) 3.00% (if the debt outstanding is greater than or equal to \$15 million) or (B) 2.75% (if the debt outstanding is less than \$15 million) or (ii) an alternate base rate plus (x) 2.00% (if the debt outstanding is greater than or equal to \$15 million) or (y) 1.75% (if the debt outstanding is less than \$15 million).
 The adjusted LIBO rate is the LIBO rate for a particular interest period multiplied by the statutory reserve rate.
-The alternate base rate is the greatest of the prime rate, the federal funds effective rate plus 0.5% and the adjusted LIBO rate plus 1%.
+The alternate base rate plus 1%.
 In addition, we are obligated to pay a non-usage charge on the available balance.
-The non-usage charge is 0.5% if the debt outstanding is greater than or equal to \$15 million or 0.625% if the debt outstanding is less than \$15 million.
-Under the credit facility, we can request up to \$5 million in letters of credit be issued by the financial institutions.
-The annual charge for any outstanding letters of credit is 2.75% (if the debt/letters of credit outstanding is greater than or equal to \$15 million).
+The non-usage charge is 0.5% if the debt outstanding is greater than or equal to \$15 million in letters of credit be issued by the financial institutions.
+The annual charge for any outstanding letters of credit is 2.75% (if the debt/letters of credit outstanding is less than \$15 million) or 3.00% (if the debt/letters of credit outstanding is less than \$15 million).